 However, the present-day operating system doesn’t have these external commands in Windows.
 To use those commands you have to install QBasic in windows first and then use it.

-Here in this article, we will talk about both External QBasic commands and QBasic statements.
+In this post, we will learn about both External QBasic commands and statements.

-First, let us understand what are external and internal commands and Qbasic Statements.
+First, we need to understand what is external and internal commands and Qbasic Statements.

 What are External and Internal Commands?

 External commands are those commands which are not in-built in MS-DOS or Windows.
 To read those external files we need an internal file that can interpret those commands.
-In a modern-day operating system, the QBasic commands are not in-built so those QBasic commands are external commands.
-We need to install QBasic in our computer which will then interpret those External QBasic Commands.
+In a modern operating system, the QBasic commands are not in-built which means it doesn’t come pre-installed, so those QBasic commands are external commands.
+So we need to install QBasic in our computer which will then interpret those External QBasic Commands.

 However, internal commands are those commands which are in-built windows commands.
 There is no need for any external files to interpret those commands.
 Internal commands are the same in all versions of Windows.
 Examples of Internal commands are del, mkdir, copy, cls, date, ren, vol etc. you can get all the commands by typing HELP in command prompt in windows.